-Dr. Hershey Bell is a Professor of Family Medicine and Pharmacy Practice, Vice President for Academic Affairs and Dean of the School of Pharmacy at LECOM in Erie, Pa., and Bradenton, Fla.
+Dr. Hershey Bell is a Professor of Family Medicine and Pharmacy Practice, Vice President for Academic Affairs and Dean of Developing Initiatives.

 Dr. Bell, a native of Toronto, Canada, graduated from the Faculty of Medicine at the University of Toronto in 1982.
 He completed family medicine residency education at the University of Toronto and Duke University and achieved board certification in family medicine in Canada and the United States.
 Following residency, he served a a Duke University National Faculty Development Fellow.
 In 1992, he earned the distinction of Fellow of the American Academy of Family Physicians.
 He was awarded the Master of Science in Medical Education degree by LECOM in 2007.
 In 2009, he was named as one of 12 charter members of the National Academy of Osteopathic Medical Educators by the American Association of Colleges of Osteopathic Medicine.
 In addition, he was the 2009 recipient of the John and Silvia Ferretti Distinguished Teaching Award at LECOM and the 2010 recipient of the Miller Award for Outstanding Contributions to the Osteopathic Medical Profession.

 Dr. Bell has held the positions of Family Practice Residency Director at Hunterdon Medical Center in New Jersey, Division Chief and Vice-Chair of Family Medicine at Duke University, Senior Vice President and Chief Medical Officer at Hamot Medical Center in Erie, and Associate Dean for Faculty Development and Evaluation at the College of Medicine at LECOM.
 He practiced "full-service" family medicine for two decades.